 How much your rewards are truly worth depends on which Bonvoy hotel brands you frequent the most.
-Marriott labels each property as a category 1 through 8 — category 1 being their most budget-friendly locations, and category 8 being their most luxurious properties.
+Starting Spring 2019, Marriott will label each property as a category 1 through 8 — category 1 being their most budget-friendly locations, and category 8 being their most luxurious properties.
 How many points it takes to redeem a night’s stay at each location is determined by which category that property falls in and whether you’re booking during off-peak, standard or peak season.

 Award Night Award Chart

-If you’re planning a trip to Harry Potter World at Universal Studios (classified as a category 4), you can book a room at the Residence Inn Orlando Convention Center for just 25,000 points per night during standard pricing periods.
+If you’re planning a trip to Harry Potter World at Universal Studios, you can book a room at the Residence Inn Orlando Convention Center (currently classified as a category 4) for just 25,000 points per night during standard pricing periods.
 However, if you’re looking to stay at a category 8 property such as the St. Regis Maldives Vommuli Resort Hotel, it’ll cost you 85,000 points per night during standard pricing periods.